Casca (series): Other countries and languages

-The Eternal Mercenary was published in Japan by Tokyo Sogensha in 1988.
+The Eternal Mercenary was translated into Japanese as Eien no Yōhei (『永遠の傭兵』) by Yukiko Andō (安藤由紀子) and published by Tokyo Sogensha in January 1988 as part of the Sogen Mystery Bunko series (no. 239-1).
+The edition was published under ISBN 4-488-23901-3.

 Audiobook

-The audiobook versions of the series were published by various publishers beginning in the late 1990s and into the early 2000s.
-DH Audio, Americana Audiobooks, and Books In Motion were the only publishers.

-The audiobooks were available in CD or cassette tape in either abridged or unabridged versions.
-The known narrators are: Gene Engene, Bruce Watson, David Elias, and Tim Nelson.

-Currently, only Books In Motion continues to offer the Casca titles in CD or on Amazon's Audible platform.
+Audio editions of a number of novels in the Casca series have been released by several publishers.
+Books in Motion produced unabridged audiobook editions of the series, with Gene Engene narrating many of Barry Sadler's original novels.
+Books in Motion editions have been distributed in both physical and digital formats.

+Earlier abridged audio editions of some titles were also released by Americana Publishing.
+Books in Motion later issued unabridged editions of titles in the series and continues to distribute Casca audiobooks digitally.

 E-books

 In January 2014, the series was put into e-book format, and all existing books in the series up to 2014 (with the exception of The Liberator, The Defiant, Immortal Dragon and The Outlaw) were available in Kindle format by June that same year.

 As of 2025, all Tony Roberts editions are available on Kobo eBooks.